Transfer Admission Requirements

 - Minimum of 24 earned college credits in a diversified program of study.

-- Minimum grade point average (GPA) of 2.25 with 24 to 29 earned college credits or 2.0 with 30 or more earned college credits.
+- Minimum grade point average (GPA) of 2.00 with 24 or more earned college credits.

 Credits must be completed by June 1 prior to the September semester for September admission or by September 1 prior to the January semester for January admission.
 Students not meeting the above requirements must apply as freshmen; however, any earned college credits will be evaluated for transfer.